Can Essential Oils Relieve TMJ Disorder Pain?

 Treating TMJ disorder on your own can be complicated, because not every home remedy works for every patient.
 While some can get temporary relief from warm compresses, others must rely on over-the-counter pain relievers.
 For those searching for a more natural way to alleviate symptoms, some patients have found that treatment with essential oils can help.
 Here are a few common varieties to try:

 • Lavender oil: Lavender oil is famous for its calming properties, making it ideal for reducing stress and muscle tension.
-For best results, add a few drops to your favorite carrier oil and massage it gently into your jawline and temples before heading to bed.
+For best results, add a few drops to your favorite carrier oil (a natural vegetable-based oil used to dilute essential oils so they can be used on the skin without causing irritation) and massage it gently into your jawline and temples before heading to bed.

 • Peppermint oil: Peppermint oil has a unique cooling effect that can soothe jaw inflammation and pain.
 Massage it into the jaw area with a carrier oil for best results.